arkency/posts/posts/2013-12-08-rails4-preloading.md

 ---
-title: "Rails 3 & 4 - what you need to know about preloading"
+title: "The 3 ways to do eager loading (preloading) in Rails 3 & 4"
 created_at: 2013-12-08 12:05:29 +0100
 kind: article
 publish: false